What are urgent actions?

-“Urgent Actions” are an effective way to save the lives of acutely endangered people.
-You’re the fastest conceivable form of intervention: When Amnesty arbitrary arrests, death threats, disappearances, torture or upcoming executions learns the organization launches an Urgent Action.
+“Urgent Actions” are a highly effective method to safeguard the lives of individuals facing immediate peril.
+They represent the swiftest possible form of intervention.
+Whenever Amnesty International becomes aware of arbitrary arrests, death threats, disappearances, torture, or impending executions, the organization initiates an Urgent Action.

-Nothing fear States more than that their human rights are dragged into the public eye.
+Nothing frightens governments more than the exposure of their human rights abuses to the public eye.

-Countless people – from China to Chile, from Syria to Zimbabwe – could be saved since the first Urgent Action in 1973.
-Alone in 2007, Amnesty International has launched 350 new Urgent Actions – about 35 percent of which attracted positive results: releases, detention facilities, the abolition of the death penalty or charges against those responsible for human rights violations.
+Countless individuals, spanning from China to Chile and from Syria to Zimbabwe, have had the potential to be saved since the inception of the first Urgent Action in 1973.
+In 2007 alone, Amnesty International initiated 350 new Urgent Actions, with approximately 35 percent of them yielding positive outcomes.
+These outcomes encompassed various achievements such as releases from custody, improved detention conditions, the abolition of the death penalty, or the prosecution of individuals responsible for human rights violations.